aemann01/domhain/2022-HIV_oral_microbiome/README.md

 # HIV and the oral microbiome

-This repository describes the analysis performed in the paper ///////
+This repository describes the analysis performed in the paper *Mann et al. ///////*

 ## Setup